SeanJA/ampscript-st2/README.md

 TODO
 ====
 1. Syntax hilighting in quotes in html attributes
-1. Figure out how to get it into the package control system
 1. Tag Based Syntax
 1. Auto completion of code
 1. Snippets